wilcoxen-courses/e270-census-api/README.md

 1. Set `response` to the value of calling `requests.get()` with arguments `api` and `payload`.
 The call will build an HTTPS query string, send it to the API endpoint, and collect the response.

-1. Use an `if` statement to test whether `response.status_code` is equal to 200, the HTTP status code for success.
-If so, print a message indicating that the request succeeded.

-1. Add an `else` statement.
-Within the `else` block print `response.status_code` and then print `response.text`, which may provide a little more detail about what went wrong.
-See the Tips section below for more information about errors.
+1. Use an `if` statement to test whether `response.status_code` is not equal to 200, the HTTP status code for success.
+If so, within the `if` block print `response.status_code` and then print `response.text`, which may provide a little more detail about what went wrong.
+See item 1 in the Tips section for more information about errors.

-1. Still within the `else` block add the following statement:
+1. Still within the `if` block add the following statement:

     ```python
     assert False
     ```

     This will cause the script to stop immediately if the statement is reached.
-Assert statements are a very useful tool for writing reliable scripts; see the Tips section for more information.
+Assert statements are a very useful tool for writing reliable scripts; see item 2 in the Tips section for more information.

-1. After the end of the `else` block, set `row_list` to the result of calling the `.json()` method of `response`.
+1. After the end of the `if` block, set `row_list` to the result of calling the `.json()` method of `response`.
 That will parse the JSON returned by the Census server and return a list of rows.
 Be sure to note that the call is a method build into `response`: you do not need to import the JSON module.

 1. Set `colnames` to the first row of `row_list` via `row_list[0]`.